What are the pros and cons of red letter Bibles?

 But the New International Version Bible (NIV) and the English Standard Version Bible (ESV) did not highlight Jesus’ words in this verse, even though they colored Jesus’ words red in the gospels.
 It should be noted the NKJV Bibles after 1977 did not color Jesus’ words red in this verse.
 This means the Bible translators do not agree on which words should be red in the book of Revelation.

-It should be noted that all of these Bible translations do not color the statement in Revelation 21:6 since Revelation 21:3 says a “loud voice from the throne” spoke those words.
-That means no one can be confident that Jesus spoke those words.
+It should be noted that all of these Bible translations do not color the statement in Revelation 21:6. since Revelation 21:3 says a “loud voice from the throne” spoke those words.
+That means we cannot be confident that Jesus spoke those words, because we do not know if the “voice” was from Jesus.
 The same is true of the statement in Revelation 1:8.
 It is important to note that the verse says “the Lord God” spoke these words.
-Some Bible versions did not believe Jesus spoke these words and so they did not color the words red in Revelation 1:8.
+But who is the “the Lord God”?
+Does this refer to Jesus or God the Father?
+A good example is Luke 1:32 where Lord God refers to God the Father.
+So some Bible versions do not believe Jesus spoke these words and so Bible versions did not color the words red in Revelation 1:8.
+They are not consistent.

 So, this causes confusion to the serious student.
-The core problem is the Bible versions made a decision about who was speaking in Revelation 1:8.
-That means the red letter Bibles have functioned as commentaries.
+This means the red letter Bibles have functioned as commentaries.
 That should never happen.
-That is the responsibility of a pastor or a Bible scholar.
+That is the responsibility of a pastor or a Bible scholar to interpret the Bible.
+We do not want our Bibles to function as a commentary, unless we understand what is happening.
+For example, a study Bible is contains commentary notes in the footnotes.

 We have discovered that there are more cons or disadvantages to red letter Bibles than there are pros or positives.
 Red letter Bibles a) can cause confusion about what is authoritative in Scripture, b) inconsistently color words spoken by Jesus and the Son of God, and c) tend to function as commentaries.
 Therefore, red letter Bibles are recommended only for the Christian who understands the disadvantages of these Bibles.